 ul Grodzka 40

-The charmingly named Honey Raspberry serves high-quality Polish cooking in colourful surrounds.
+The charmingly named Honey Raspberry serves high-quality Polish cooking in colourful surroundings.
 Grab a window seat and order the wild mushrooms in cream, and any of the duck or veal dishes.

 There’s a variety of beef steaks on the menu as well.
-The grilled sheep’s-cheese appetizer, served with cranberry jelly, is a regional specialty.
-Reservations essential.
+The grilled sheep’s-cheese appetizer, served with cranberry jelly, is a regional speciality.
+Reservations are essential.